gbif/jekyll-hp-base-theme/pages/layout/post.md

 # ratio: 40 # OPTIONAL - default is 40.
 Height in percentage relative to width
 # toc: true # OPTIONAL - default is false.
 Should the page have a Table of Contents
 # mobileToc: false # OPTIONAL - default is false.
 Should the TOC show on mobile devices (will show above article)
+# thumbnail: /assets/images/some-image.jpg # to have more control over how posts appear in cards, then you can overwrite the image using the thumbnail property
 ---

 ```yml